 The views from here is one of the best panoramic views you can get.
 At this viewpoint, when you’re looking down and over at Lake Ashi, not only will the beauty of the cherry blossom stun you, but the background view of Mount Fuji (on a nice, clear day) will take your breath away.

-Sakura Japan Cherry Blossom Festival – The Best Spots in Kamakura
+The Best Sakura (Cherry Blossom) Spots in Kamakura

 Genjiyama Park – Cherry Blossoms & Hiking Trails